A little twist with the addition of fresh juicy strawberry surprisingly adds refreshing flavor and crisp texture to the traditional daifuku mochi.

 I had always known the concept of mochi to have a sweet paste-like filling, so this variation took the traditional mochi to a new level for me.
 Unexpectedly, the sour and refreshing taste of strawberry somehow complements well with the mochi by balancing the sweetness of red bean paste inside.

 Today’s recipe actually uses the same ratio of previously Red Bean Mochi with Kinako recipe, but with cornstarch dusting and the addition of strawberries.
 Most recipes call for shiratamako glutinous rice flour, which I cannot find in my area.
 Therefore, I decided to make the recipe with regular mochiko.

 There are two different ways to wrap the Strawberry Mochi.
-Firstly, the classic one has strawberry in the center of the mochi.
+Firstly, the classic one has a strawberry in the center of the mochi.
 The strawberry is completely wrapped inside the red bean filling and mochi.
 The other method is to snip the top of daifuku mochi and stuck the strawberry to the cut.
 I chose the second method because it seems easier and prettier.
 I really love the vibrant color of strawberry to the overall mochi.

 All you need to do is to steam the glutinous rice flour, water, and sugar mixture until opaque and smooth.
 Then, transfer the cooked mochi to the work surface that has been sprinkled with cornstarch to prevent sticking.
 Divide the mochi and wrap the filling.
 Snip the top and stuck a strawberry on top.
-There you have 6 beautiful Strawberry Mochi in your kitchen.

 Try these dessert recipes to bring the Japanese taste to your home!